UNINETTSigma2/documentation/jobs/mpi_jobs.md

 srun -n <num ranks> /path/to/openmpi_app
 ```

-Executed as above, `srun` uses SLURM's default binding and mapping algorithms (currently
+Executed as above, `srun` uses Slurm's default binding and mapping algorithms (currently
 `--cpu_bind=cores`), [which can be changed](https://slurm.schedmd.com/srun.html) using either command-line
 parameters, or environment variables.
 Parameters specific to OpenMPI can be set using [environment variables](https://www.open-mpi.org/faq/?category=tuning#setting-mca-params).

 Note that with `srun` it is necessary to explicitly specify the number of ranks to start with the `-n` parameter.
 Otherwise
-SLURM will by default start one rank per compute node.
+Slurm will by default start one rank per compute node.

 ### `mpirun`